info-beamer hosted 5 releasedPosted Sep 27 2016 by Florian Wesch

 Most of the time, such a network also offers another way of authenticating.
 Previously info-beamer hosted only supported WPA2 PSK type network environments.
 With the new version you should be able to configure almost any type of WiFi network using a wpa supplicant configuration file.

 Automatically adding a device to your account

-You can now download a Device Connect key file from your account page (make sure you enable Show advanced/developer options on the same page).
+You can now download a Device Connect key file from your account page.
 The downloaded file can be placed on a new info-beamer hosted SD card as /config/device-connect-key.txt.
 When such a device boots for the first time it will automatically register itself with your account.
 So you don't have to type PINs like your normally would.

 This feature can be used to "pin" a device to your account.
 So even if you accidentally delete a device from your account, it will automatically re-register.
 It can also be used ensure that a customers device is automatically added to their account without any action required on their side.

 Updated info-beamer to the newest version

 info-beamer is the core of what's running on an info-beamer hosted device and has been updated to the latest 0.9.6 release.

 The running syncing process on the info-beamer hosted devices will now monitor additional logs to verify that everything is working as intended.
 Should the info-beamer process (responsible for displaying content on the screen) ever crash or get stuck for any reason the device will now reboot if deemed necessary.
 Normally this should never be required as info-beamer has no known bugs that cause it to crash.
 So if you ever see your screen rebooting please get in contact so the problem can be fixed.

 The welcome screen shows multiple icons in the bottom right corner.
 These allow you to quickly confirm that the network environment is working correctly and info-beamer hosted is ready to go.
 After a few seconds all icons should turn green.
 Have a look at the installing hosted documentation for more information.